christianuhlcc/blog/content/en/posts/limit_blast_radius.md

 Trying to prevent all failures is a foolish endeavor.
 This doesn't mean you're not supposed to prevent and reduce failures as much as you can, but limiting the impact of failures turned out to be the most impactful strategy I found to improve Operational Excellence so far.
 In this article, we'll explore some strategies to limit the pain of outages in your software system.

 The metaphor of "blast radius" describes how _far_ a problem in your system travels.
 In poorly resilient distributed systems, failures propagate and take usually the whole thing down with it.[^1] There are multiple dimensions of "radius" that you can tackle, and we'll take a look at them through this article:

+> Everything fails, all the time. – Werner Vogels

 We can limit problems to:
 * a subset of your application - only one use-case will fail, others will keep working